ibm-cloud-docs/servicenow/support.md

 {{site.data.keyword.attribute-definition-list}}

 # Getting Support
 {: #getting-support}

-If you experience an issue or have questions when using ServiceNow on IBM Cloud, you can use the following resources before you open a support case.
+If you experience an issue or have questions when using ServiceNow on IBM Cloud, reference this guide.
+{: shortdesc}

+Leverage the following resources before opening a support case.

 - Review the [FAQs](https://test.cloud.ibm.com/docs/servicenow?topic=servicenow-faqs) in the documentation.
 - Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.